michalroots/michalroots.github.io/_posts/2024-09-07-muddy-tales.md

 ![acroyoga on deck](/assets/media-muddy-tales/flying-seabird.jpg){:width="100%"}

-Well, Burners are dream builders, coming together for a short period of time to make anything-you-want possible through effective cooperation, hard work, connecting on a deeper level, nourishing each other, not taking life too seriously, and having a lot of fun.
+Well, **Burners are dream builders, coming together for a short period of time to make anything-you-want possible through effective cooperation, hard work, connecting on a deeper level, nourishing each other, not taking life too seriously, and having a lot of fun**.
 That already feels like a great potential for crew.

 ![Sailor and pictures of the crew](/assets/media-muddy-tales/muddy-bart-and-crew.jpg){:width="100%"}

 At the core of Burns, there are [the principles](https://www.goingnowhere.org/principles/){:target="_blank"}, such as radical participation (rather than expecting service), gifting, leave no trace, self-expression and consent, making it possible for people from different backgrounds to harmonise into a collective flow state of co-creation.

-What burners are usually very good at is defining explicit cultural norms making sure that everyone's needs are met and essential things still get done.
+**What burners are usually very good at is defining explicit cultural norms making sure that everyone's needs are met and essential things still get done**.
 As explored in the community building [book I co-written](https://treehousedao.earth/){:target="_blank"}, everything that is explicit can be adjusted.

 ![Page from the book](/assets/media-muddy-tales/turn-culture-into-object.jpg){:width="100%"}

-In practical terms, it comes down to making agreements around topics important to the crew.
+In practical terms, **it comes down to making agreements around topics important to the crew**.
 How do we want to be together?
 How do we relate to photos, nudity, sex, substances?
 How do we decide about music to listen to, and when to have silence?

 It's not always an easy process, and yet it works like magic.